 Sometimes They Are Assholes Just For The Hell Of It

 Even worse, bus drivers behave the same way.
 And their horns are blaring, like hearing-damage blaring.
-Being around them was awful and they constantly gave us splitting headaches.
+Being around them was awful and they constantly gave us headaches.

 The bus-horn issue was particularly bad in Jaipur, but nothing was worse than what almost happened in Ranthambore.
 While returning from our tiger safari in open-top off-road jeep, we hit traffic, with a bus stuck directly behind us.
 The bus driver must’ve gotten frustrated, because he started honking.

-The horn was deafening; he was literally a few feet behind us and the noise was rattling our brains.
+The horn was deafening; it was literally a few feet behind us and the noise was rattling our brains.
 This had the potential to be the worst experience on our entire year of travel.

-Thankfully, an older Canadian was sitting next to me and he couldn’t take this torture at all (not that Inna and I could’ve, we would’ve lasted minutes at the most).
+Thankfully, an older Canadian man was sitting next to me and he couldn’t take this at all (not that Inna and I could’ve, we would’ve lasted minutes at the most).
 As soon as the bus started honking, he threw a fit, yelling and throwing his hands in the air.
 One of our safari guides saw this and waved to the bus driver to stop.

 The bus driver’s response?
 He laughed.
 Fucking cunt thought it was funny.